Chakravakam (TV series)

 Chakravakam was an Indian Telugu-language soap opera created by Manjula Naidu.
 The show aired on Gemini TV.

-Chakravakam, a version of this serial translated into Malayalam, aired on Surya TV while a version translated into Kannada entitled Chakravaka airs in Udaya TV.
+The dubbed version of this serial translated into Malayalam, aired on Surya TV while a version translated into Kannada entitled Chakravaka airs in Udaya TV.

 A repeat telecast of the show first aired on 11 July 2016 at 2:30pm on Gemini TV.
 A total of 1,111 episodes have aired thus far.